Tenant Rights

 Does the landlord have to give advanced notice to enter my apartment?

 The landlord shall give the tenant at least two days notice of his intent to enter the apartment (if the tenant is not at home) and may enter only at reasonable times; except in cases of emergency.
+NOTE: Reasonable hours are defined as 8:00 AM-8:00 PM, or any time expressly requested by the tenant.

 Why can a landlord enter an apartment?